abenipa3/php-and-laravel-basics/README.md

     - [HTML & CSS](https://laracasts.com/series/html-and-css-workshop) (Prereq for Laravel 8 from Scratch)
   -  `blog` (Repo not up-to-date.
 Course Completed.)
      - All Laravel 8 from Scratch assigments/walkthroughs.

+As of 12/29/22, I'll be spawning new repos for each course I've taken from Laracasts.